Heede History, Family Crest & Coats of Arms

 Early Notables of the Heede family (pre 1700)

-Another 34 words (2 lines of text) are included under the topic Early Heede Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Heede Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heede family to Ireland